Goldeneye128/golden-prompt/README.md

 ![Screenshot of zsh goldenprompt](https://github.com/Goldeneye128/goldenprompt/assets/93520996/6e3ade05-31b2-40f5-9890-1bfce3488632)

-**Note:** While Goldenprompt is designed with macOS in mind, it is versatile enough to be adapted for use in most Linux/Unix systems.
+**Note:** The prompt is designed with macOS and linux in mind, it is versatile enough to be adapted for use in most Linux/Unix systems.

 ## Acknowledgements